RattipongMark/miniproject_system/README.md

 2. **Standardized Naming:** All resources MUST be prefixed with the `project_name` to ensure isolation.
 3. **Immutable Deployments:** No manual SSH patching.
 Every update must go through the CI/CD pipeline.

----
-*Created by the Stark Industry Platform Engineering Team.
-For internal use only.*